ronnevinkx/lireddit/README.md

 4. Create a CNAME record in Cloudflare pointing `lireddit` to `cname.vercel-dns.com` and don't proxy it, use Vercel's DNS.

+## Make deploy script executable

+`chmod +x deploy.sh`

 ## TODO

 -   Install Husky with eslint, prettier and conventional commit check, changelog generation...
 -   Deploy to GCP
--   fix all TODO comments
+-   when creating user, email not available on server, but works locally
 -   update cache after posting a post
--   Protect routes like `register` against authenticated users.
-Do this serverside, so there's no flash of authenticated content (though this might not be an issue in PROD, perhaps only in Next.js DEV)
 -   Upgrade all packages (one by one) and see what happens
--   how to handle n+1 problem: lots of sql without joins? dataloader

 ## Notes

--   We're `12:49:00` in
+-   We're `13:03:00` in
+-   How to handle n+1 problem: lots of sql without joins? dataloader
 -   Best practice to use underscore when not using a parameter, like `(_, res)` instead of `(req, res)` when not using `req`.
 -   At end of a thing that needs import, press `ctrl + space` to auto-complete the import statement
 -   Installed `class-validator` to get rid of some TS error on server